Glaucoma & Your Dog's Eyes

 Primary glaucoma rarely affects both eyes equally or at the same time.
 The condition typically occurs in one eye months or even years before it affects the second eye.

-Cause Of Secondary Glaucoma in Dogs
+Cause of Secondary Glaucoma in Dogs

 Secondary glaucoma occurs as a result of an injury to the eye or disease.
 The most common causes include damage to the lens of the eye, inflammation of the interior of the eye, severe intraocular infections, anterior dislocation of the lens (blockage caused by the lens falling forward in the eye), tumors, and intraocular bleeding.